dgellow/tesuto/README.md

 # tesuto

-A really tiny test reporting library, only 829 bytes.
+A really tiny test reporting library, only 872 bytes.
-The only dependency is [marak/colors.js](https://github.com/marak/colors.js/).
+The only dependency is [dgellow/neocolor](https://github.com/dgellow/neocolor/), a really simple module for colored console output.

 ## Usage